JavonGil/osTicket-install-prereqs/README.md

 <p>- Right-click the folder and select Extract All...</p>
 <p>- Confirm the correct destination (Desktop) and click Extract.
 The folder should be called "osTicket-Installation-Files"</p>
 <p>- Once the folder is finished extracting, you may have to minimize a window to see it.
 It should appear by the Browser icon on the Desktop.</p>
 <p>- We will use the files in this folder to install osTicket.
-I moved the install folder to the top right of my screen (for easy locate) and moved the zip file to a bottom corner to ignore for the rest of the lab.
-This was to prevent mixing them up because its about to get saucy. 😏 (You can move the zip file to the recycle bin.
-I didn't realize that til later in the lab.)</p>
+I moved the install folder to the top right of my screen (for easy locate) and moved the zip file to a bottom corner to ignore for the rest of the lab.(You can move the zip file to the recycle bin.)</p>
 <br/>

 <table>